 Borderline Unstable

 Low BP Shock

 SOB, Scattered Rales Pulmonary Edema

 Mild chest discomfort Severe chest discomfort

 Alert & oriented Decreased level of consciousness

-GCS 14-15 GCS &lt; 13
+GCS 14-15 GCS < 13

 - 2. Regular narrow complex supraventricular tachycardias (SVTs) include reentry AV nodal tachycardia and atrial tachycardia.
 Atrial flutter with 2:1 conduction may be difficult to distinguish from other forms of SVT.
 Adenosine is not indicated if the ECG is determined to be atrial flutter or fibrillation.
 If atrial flutter is identified, proceed to treatment of irregular narrow complex tachycardia.
 If sinus tachycardia is noted, treat the underlying cause with other appropriate protocol.
 Fast irregular rhythms can appear regular- measure R-R intervals to be sure. - 3.
-Avoid carotid massage if patient is older than 50 y/o or has history of hypertension. - 4.
+Carotid massage is no longer an acceptable vagal technique to treat tachycardia. - 4.
 Adenosine must be given by rapid IV/IO push (over 1-3 seconds) by immediate bolus of 20 ml NSS.
 Adenosine success may be enhanced by administration through an antecubital IV with the arm elevated above the level of the heart during injection. - 5.
 Do NOT give diltiazem or verapamil if wide complex QRS or if SBP < 100.
 Calcium channel blocker medications may not be the best treatment for patients with impaired ventricular function and medical command should assist with this decision. - 6.
 May substitute verapamil 5 mg IV/IO slowly over 3-5 minutes.
 May repeat once at 5-10 mg dose after 15 minutes. - 7.
 Irregular narrow complex tachycardias include atrial fibrillation, atrial flutter, or multifocal atrial tachycardia (MAT).
 DO NOT treat MAT with medications. - 8.
 Begin with 100 joules if using a monophasic defibrillator or if ECG rhythm is atrial fibrillation. - 9.
 If using a biphasic defibrillator, initial and subsequent countershock energy doses should be determined by agency medical director. - 10.
 Unstable patients with known chronic atrial fibrillation may be refractory to cardioversion.
 Consider early Medical Command contact and rapid transport.